 The shop was set up in Stanley’s main showroom and it was loaded.
 OGI Systems in New York contributed a 3D scanner for the job.
 Mike brought ten tangs, traditional polishing tools, to be ready for every possibility.
 Live webcams turned Stanley’s showroom into a combination diamond factory, TV studio, and jewelry store.

 The task was gargantuan and went on for a week.
 147 facets make this one of the most complicated diamonds ever planned.
 Everything had to be perfect because, since there is no table, every facet has 146 mirrors.
 It would take a supercomputer to ray-trace it.
 Mr. Botha was up to the challenge.
 He started out by roughing the equidistant triangular profile and laying out the three keels.
 Then, he worked from the center to the ends.
 He soon abandoned computer scanning and opted for true and tested trigonometric and geometric principles.

-Every facet angle and length was calculated and cut by hand.
+Mr. Botha calculated every facet angle and length and cut it by hand.
 From culet to culet there are seven facets, and from keel to keel there are seven across.
-3x7x7.
+3 x 7 x 7.
 Touching one was touching nine.
 Even a tiny error and the polish or symmetry grades would be missed.
 AGS 000 (triple ideal)/GIA triple X (triple excellent) grades were the bar.
 Nothing less was acceptable.
 It was the most difficult diamond he’s ever taken on, particularly because of the extreme hardness due to the absence of nitrogen, which makes a diamond easier to cut.

 After leaving North Little Rock, he continued to work on the diamond at a distant location.
 After a total of 180 hours, it went to the labs.
 AGS Laboratories first.
 D/IF.
 Then to the Gemological Institute of America (GIA).
 D/IF again.
 Done.
 Set it.
 Sell it.